How to become a PASS Leader

 - Have a schedule which allows them to attend lectures for the class for which they plan to be an PASS leader, or in other cases meet with the faculty;

-- Do not have a conduct record, and who demonstrate professionalism with the Undergraduate Studies staff, their peers, and their students.
+- Do not have a conduct record, and who demonstrate professionalism with faculty, staff and their peers.

 are interested in becoming an PASS leader, please complete the application on the